openssl/openssl/doc/designs/quic-design/server/quic-polling.md

     size_t              instance;

-    /* An opaque application value passed through in any reported event. */ OSSL_POLL_COOKIE    cookie;
+    /* An opaque application value passed through in any reported event. */ void                *cookie;

     /*
-     * Disables and enables event flags.
+     * Disables and enables event types.
 Any events in disable_mask are
-     * disabled, and then any events in enable_mask are enabled. disable_mask
+     * disabled, and then any events in enable_events are enabled. disable_events
-     * is processed before enable_mask, therefore the enabled event flags
+     * is processed before enable_events, therefore the enabled event types may
-     * may be set (ignoring any previous value) by setting disable_events to
+     * be set (ignoring any previous value) by setting disable_events to
-     * UINT64_MAX and enable_events to the desired event flags.
+     * UINT64_MAX and enable_events to the desired event types.
 Non-existent
-     * event flags are ignored.
+     * event types are ignored.
      */
     uint64_t            disable_events, enable_events;